A Tightly Coupled Bi-Level Coordination Framework for CAVs at Road Intersections: Preliminary

 \subsection{Collision Detection}

 In practice, there are noises in the localization \cite{Liang2022} and control systems,

 where $(x,y,\theta)$ and $(x_\text{m}, y_\text{m},\theta_\text{m})$ are the actual values and measured value of localization systems, respectively. $(a, \delta)$ and $(a_\text{f}, \delta_\text{f})$ are the expected values and actual value of control systems, respectively.
 The CAVs always deviate from the planned trajectory.
 These imperfections need to be treated carefully.
-For the safety of vehicles, we set reasonable redundancy around the vehicle, as shown in Fig. \ref{fig::redundancy}.
+For the safety of vehicles, we set a redundancy around the vehicle, as shown in Fig. \ref{fig::redundancy}.
 The $L_{\text{car}}$ and $W_{\text{car}}$ represent the length and width of vehicle, respectively.
 The $R_{\text{long}}$ and $R_{\text{lat}}$ are the longitudinal and lateral safe redundancy.
 The parameters of redundancy are decided by the density of obstacles and performance of control and localization system.

 During the coordination process and local motion planning, the redundancy region is also considered when collision detection.

 The space-time resource blocks occupied by other CAVs in time $t$ is could be considered as a occupancy grid map \cite{li2015}, as shown in Fig. \ref{fig::gridmap}.
 For a grid that has been occupied, it could not be occupied repeatedly, otherwise a collision will occur.
-In Low-Level planner, we assumed that the CAVs could build a OOBB (Object Oriented Bounding Boxes) topological map with the equipped sensors, then transform the OOBB map into the occupancy grid map.
+In low-level planner, we assumed that the CAVs could build a Object Oriented Bounding Boxes (OOBB) topological map with the equipped sensors, then transform the OOBB map into the occupancy grid map.